LoStack/LoStack/readme.md

     ├── OpenLDAP (Users and groups backend)
     ├── MariaDB (DB for Authelia and LoStack)
     ├── LoStack (Container Management and configuration)
-    ├── CoreDNS (DNS Resolution) [Optional]
+    └── CoreDNS (DNS Resolution) [Optional]
-    └── Application Services
 ```

-## Goals
+## Features

 - **Easy Configuration**:
     - Configure your services either through simple Docker labels, or through the web UI
     - Automatically route services over HTTPS through Traefik without exposing ports on your local network.
     - Automatically generate self-signed certs on initial deployment for easy setup.
-Optionally supply your own
+Optionally supply your own.
-    - Automatically shut down services when not in use
+- **Scale-To-Zero**:
+    - Services can be configured to automatically start / stop automatically after user inactiviy.
 - **Web-Based Management**:
     - Depot, container, and service-group manager.
 Customizable dashbord only shows what users have access to.
     - UI Developed in Bootstrap, with attention to mobile support
-    - Per-user theme system, over a dozen built-in UI themes, customizable CSS, and dozens of text-editor themes
+    - Per-user theme system, over a dozen built-in UI themes, customizable CSS, and dozens of text-editor themes.
-    - A growing, community-driven depot of pre-configured services
-    - Integrated file editor, live log viewer, and more planned (SSH and FTP clients coming soon)
+    - Integrated file editor, live log viewer, and more planned (SSH and FTP clients coming soon).
 - **User Management**:
-    - Create and manage system Users and Groups
+    - Create and manage system Users and Groups.
-    - Easily configure which groups have access to which services
+    - Easily configure which groups have access to which services.
-    - SSO through Authelia Auth + LoStack RBAC and Auto-Login features
+    - SSO through Authelia Auth + LoStack RBAC and Auto-Login features.
+- **Easy Installs**:
+    - A growing, community-driven depot of pre-configured services.
+    - See [LoStack-Depot](https://github.com/LoStack/LoStack-Depot) for a full list of Packages.
+- **Integrations**:
+    - Compatible with getHomePage!
+Services installed through the depot will appear on the getHomePage dashboard automatically.
+    - WIP plugin system coming soon - will allow the community to write plugins that add new functionality to LoStack.
+    - WIP API system coming soon.

-See the [LoStack Setup](https://github.com/LoStack/LoStack-Setup) repo for a detailed setup guide.
+See the [LoStack-Setup](https://github.com/LoStack/LoStack-Setup) repo for a detailed setup guide.

+In order for your service groups to show up in LoStack, you must name and label them appropriately.
+This process is fairly simple, see the guide in the [LoStack-Depot](https://github.com/LoStack/LoStack-Depot) repo.

 ## Automated Dashboard